MakaylaSoh/MIPS_simulator/Lab 2/README.txt

+Assembly Langauge to Machine Language

-Purpose: Read in assembly language (MIPS) and transform it into machine language (bits)!
+Purpose: Read in assembly language and transform it into machine language (bits) using MIPS instruction set architecture.

 Input: a program in assembly langauge (MIPS)
  - reads labels